StaticReturn/staticreturn.github.io/rules/races/minotaur.md

 ---

 # Minotaur
+Minotaur are a foot taller than humans with the head and tail of a bull.

 * **Ability Scores**:
-    * Add 3 to Strength.
+    * Add 1 to Strength.
     * Add 1 to Constitution.
-    * Add 1 to Dexterity.
+* You are never lost as long as you are awake to witness your travel.
+This is non-magical in nature.
-* ⚔, ✧: You charge an opponent and strike him with your head and horns.
-He is _prone_ and takes 1 additional point of damage.
+* *(1 per combat)* You charge an opponent and strike him with your head and horns.
+He is _prone_.
-* 🛡: You are not moved by an opponent.
+* You are not moved by an opponent of the same size or smaller.